-The main engine throttle controls for your Bertram are twin levers, starboard of the helm.
-Each lever controls one engine's speed and connects directly to the engine by a push-pull cable.
+The main engine throttle controls for your Bertram are twin levers with red knobs on the main control console, starboard of the helm.
+Each lever controls one engine's speed and connects directly to that engine's governor mechanism by a push-pull cable.
 Push the levers forward to increase engine speed and pull back to reduce speed.
 The farthest aft position is the "IDLE" position.

-7.3.3 Forward/Neutral/Reverse Transmission Control
+7.3.3 Forward/Neutral/Reverse Transmission Controls

-The twin clutch control levers, port of the helm, have a detent to let you "feel" the "NEUTRAL" position.
-Pushing a lever forward of neutral puts that transmission(s) in forward.
+The twin clutch control levers, port of the helm, have black knobs and a detent to let you "feel" the "NEUTRAL" position.
+Pushing a lever forward of neutral outs that transmission(s) in forward.
 Conversely, pulling a lever back past neutral puts that transmission in reverse.

-It is vital that you always throttle back your engines, let them slow to an idle and pause with the transmissions in neutral before shifting gears to the opposite direction.
+It is vital that you always throttle back your engines, let them slow to an idle (less than 1,000 RPM) and pause with the transmissions in neutral before shifting gears to the opposite direction.
 The pause lets the propeller shaft slow down or stop.
 This reduces transmission wear and tear and facilitates shifting.

 For maximum maneuverability, besides twin rudders, your twin-engine Bertram has a right and a left handed propeller.
-The propellers contra rotate (rotate in opposite directions) to balance engine torque and give your Bertram excellent maneuverability at low speeds.
+The propeller contra rotate (rotate in opposite directions) to balance engine torque and give your Bertram excellent maneuverability at low speeds.